Chart Color Schemes

 Kowanyama - Pormpuraaw's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-The area has 8.5% of residents aged 65 and over (153 people), lower than the 11.5% in Rest of Qld.
-Health outcomes among seniors require more attention despite being above average.
+The area has 8.5% (153 people) of residents aged 65 and over, lower than the 11.5% in the rest of Queensland.
+While health outcomes among seniors are above average, they require more attention than the broader population.

 Frequently Asked Questions - Health